Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - Grassmann to develop what he called exterior algebra
 - Hamilton to develop quaternions to describe rotations in 3D
 - Clifford who joined the two theories (and died too young)
-- Gibbs needed only 3-dimensional calculations and used cross vectors, this distracted from a dimensional-independent geometric algebra.
+- Gibbs needed only 3-dimensional calculations and used cross products.
+This distracted from a dimensional-independent geometric algebra.
 - Pauli, Dirac and others for quantum and spin theory
 - Hestenes and Sobczyk who rediscovered GA and set the name